 In accordance with normal commercial practice, the academy trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
-The insurance provides cover up to £2,000,000 on any one claim and the cost for the year ended 31 August 2020 was £182 (2019; £nil).
+The insurance provides cover up to £2,000,000 on any one claim and the cost for the year ended 31 August 2021 was £258 (2020: £182).
 The cost of this insurance is included in the total insurance cost.